Poncelet property of planar elliptic integrable Kepler billiards: Integrable Kepler billiards and some of their geometrical properties

 The Keplerian orbits of the underlying system are conic section branches with a focus at $F$.
-At elastic reflections the total energy is preserved, which gives us a conserved quantity of the system.
-We consider the cases that the total energy is non-zero.
+At elastic reflections, the total energy is preserved, which gives us a conserved quantity of the system.
+We consider the cases where the total energy $E$ is non-zero.
 The orbital semi major axis is thus well-defined and is invariant under reflections.
 We denote it by $a$.
-The orbit is now completely determined by its second focus up to orientation.
-Thus to a billiard trajectory of Keplerian arcs reflecting at $\mathbf{K}$ there is an associated sequence of second foci $F_{1} F_{2} \dots $, which depends on the Kepler billiard trajectory and can be finite or infinite.
+Note that $a$ is related to the energy via $E=-\frac{\mu}{2a}$ with $\mu$ being the coupling constant of the gravitational field with $\mu<0$ for elliptical orbits and $\mu>0$ for hyperbolic orbits.
+The orbit is completely determined by its second focus up to orientation.
+Thus, to a billiard trajectory of Keplerian arcs reflecting at $\mathbf{K}$, there is an associated sequence of second foci $F_{1} F_{2} \dots $, which depends on the Kepler billiard trajectory and can be finite or infinite.

 A major geometrical fact on the integrability of this mechanical billiard system is the following, which is established in \cite{GJ, Felder, TZ1, TZ2}: